Nepal Visa Info

 - Any foreigner, tourist entering into Nepal for three days or less than that.

 - Visa extension fee charged for the period of 15 days or less is 30 US Dollar.
 The fee charged on extension of visa for the period of more than 15 days is 2 US Dollar per day.

-- Visa can be extended for a maximum period of 150 days in a visa year (January – December) at the Department of Immigration.
+- Visa can extend for a maximum period of 150 days in a visa year (January – December) at Department of Immigration.

 DO’s and Don’ts:

 - A tourist may stay in Nepal up to 150 days in a visa year.

 - Tourist must extend his/her visa before expiry of the visa validity period.
 A tourist who does not comply with these regulations may be liable of fine and other prosecution as provided in Immigration Act and Rules.

 - A Foreigner having obtained tourist visa shall not be allowed to work with or without receiving remuneration.